alexOlaru0131/Tumor-Growth-Simulation/README.md

 The mathematical model is as follows:

-The tumor is represented as a set of `spherical cells` of radius  in a 3D space
+The tumor is represented as a set of `spherical cells` of radius $r_i$ in a 3D space